Smoke alarm buyers guide

 Hard-wired or battery operated?

-Fire & Rescue NSW recommends wherever possible, hard-wired and interconnected smoke alarms are installed.
+Fire and Rescue NSW recommends wherever possible, hard-wired and interconnected smoke alarms are installed.

 If your alarms cannot be hard-wired, FRNSW recommends smoke alarms that rely on 10-year lithium batteries.
 Inbuilt 10-year lithium batteries last as long as the smoke alarm so you don’t need to worry about replacing them every year – you simply replace the entire smoke alarm unit once every 10 years.

 Hard-wired smoke alarm